Château Sigognac: Le Rosé de l'Estuaire

 A saignée Rosé mostly of merlot.

-With notes of fresh red fruits like strawberries with a beautiful clear rose colour.
+With notes of fresh red fruits like strawberries with a clear rose colour.

-Ideal for summer, as an apéritif or to accompany the grill.
+Ideal for summer, as an apéritif, or to accompany the grill.

 The wine-making process

 Chateau Sigognac respects the techniques and traditions of the Medoc.
 The harvest is timed to coincide with the optimum phenological ripeness of the grapes.
 After the grapes are sorted and completely de-stemmed, fermentation takes place in stainless steel and cement/epoxy tanks for approximately 10 days.

 A long fermentation of the skins with post-fermentation maceration which varies according to the following criteria: